 This thoroughly revised and contemporary third edition of Learning and Teaching Early Math remains the definitive, research-based resource to help teachers understand the learning trajectories of early mathematics and become confident, credible professionals.
-The new edition draws on numerous new research studies and includes updated illustrations throughout.
+The new edition draws on numerous new research studies, offers expanded international examples, and includes updated illustrations throughout.

 Table of Contents